Judith A. Swanson

-“Three Conceptions of a Third Realm: Strauss’s Natural Right, Nagel’s Teleological Monism, and Scruton’s Lebenswelf” in Philosophy, Politics, and the Conversations of Mankind: Essays in Honor of Timothy Fuller, eds.
-Paul Franco, Todd Breyfogle, and Eric Kos (The Colorado College Press, forthcoming September, 2016).
-8,030 words.
+“Three Conceptions of a Third Realm: Strauss’s Natural Right, Nagel’s Teleological Monism, and Scruton’s Lebenswelt” in Philosophy, Politics, and the Conversation of Mankind: Essays in Honor of Timothy Fuller, eds.
+Paul Franco, Todd Breyfogle, and Eric Kos (The Colorado College, 2016), 157-77.

 “Why Read Aristotle Today?”, Political Science News, (January, 2015)